ampproject/amphtml/extensions/amp-animation/amp-animation.md

 The `amp-animation` component defines and runs custom animations and effects.
 It relies on the [Web Animations API](https://www.w3.org/TR/web-animations/).

-An `amp-animation` element defines such an animation as a JSON structure.

 An `amp-animation` element defines animations in a JSON structure.
 The top-level object defines an animation process using [keyframes effect](https://www.w3.org/TR/web-animations/#dom-keyframeeffect-keyframeeffect) and comprised of: